revagomes/training/README.md

           Tests/        <-- Contains classes for Simpletests

 There are other directories that may go in _lib/Drupal/sitesurvey_, which we will address later.

+#### Tests

+For the Site Survey module, we have created tests for the defined functionality.
+In each lesson, your goal will be to make specific tests pass.

+The test structure is as follows:

+    /lib/Drupal/sitesurvey/Tests
+      SitesurveyBlockTest.php     <-- Tests block access and output rules SitesurveyDataTest.php      <-- Tests data storage and admin page SitesurveyFormTest.php      <-- Tests form usage and data storage SitesurveyTestBase.php      <-- Abstract base class for test setup